CarlTBarnes/StringTheory-Tools/README.md

   End
 ```

-Insert BigBang calls to view the results of various Splits in a LIST.
+Insert BigBang calls to view the LoadFile String Value or the results of Splits in a LIST.

 ```Clarion
 str   StringTheory